ayozehd/grav-theme-bootstrap-blog/README.md

 ## Blog

-As in Blog Modular you're able to choose between 3 layouts.
+As in Blog Modular you're able to choose between 3 items layouts.
 In addition, showcase is included to customize Blog header following the same structure mentioned above.

 ```yaml
 title: Blog